-OVRBoundary exposes an API for interacting with the Rift Guardian System for Touch.
+OVRBoundary exposes an API for interacting with the Rift Guardian System.

-The Oculus Guardian System is an in-VR visualization of Play Area bounds for Touch users.
+The Oculus Guardian System is an in-VR visualization of a user’s Play Area.
 The boundary visualization is handled automatically by Oculus software, but developers may interact with the Guardian System in various ways using the OVRBoundary API.
 Possible use cases include pausing the game if the user leaves the Play Area, or placing geometry in the world based on boundary points to create a “natural” integrated barrier with in-scene objects.

 During Touch setup, users define an interaction area by drawing a perimeter called the Outer Boundary in space with the controller.
 An axis-aligned bounding box called the Play Area is calculated from this perimeter.